-Financial Advisors for Doctors: What You Need to Know About Fee Only Fiduciaries
+Fiduciary Financial Advisor: What You Need to Know

 As in any business, there are honest professionals, and there are people who will cheat you.
 There are also plenty of people existing in a middle gray area, where they may mean well but have their own business needs or best interests that they serve.
 Or, perhaps they do want to provide a service but are not as qualified as a fee only financial planner and so are not the best fit for your needs.

-Trying to determine which is which is challenging.
+Trying to determine which is challenging.
 Add in the stress of knowing that making the wrong decision could cost you your life savings, and you’ll really be in trouble.

 Answering that question is easy: first, you learn about the different ways that financial advisors are compensated.
 Then, you choose the one with the fee structure and bedside manner, so to speak that is the best fit for you.